Stoke Park Estate

 Stoke Park Estate, Duchess Gate, Park Road, Stapleton, Bristol BS16 1AU

-- Fishing lake (also known as Duchess pond)
+- fishing lake, also known as Duchess pond

-- Hermitage Tunnel
+- Hermitage Tunnel (Grade II listed)

 - Purdown BT Tower

-- Woodland areas and trees
+- woodland areas and trees

 We are carrying out a project to repair and restore Sir John’s Lane Wall, a grade II listed historic estate wall built in the 1780’s around the Heath House estate at the southwest end of Stoke Park.